CASE STUDY

 The Prototype

-The wireframe was approved by our client and that helped us create the first version of our high-fidelity prototype.
-Using that feedback we edited the first version and conducted another round of usability tests that helped us create this latest version of the Plan A Health website.
+Our client approved the wireframe, and that helped us create the first version of our high-fidelity prototype.
+Using that feedback, we edited the first version and conducted another round of usability tests to develop this latest version of the Plan A Health website.

 OUTCOME